OSCELOT/MyMessages/README.md

 The University of New Mexico is currently running unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) on Blackboard Learn Q4 2018 CU 10 (Self Hosted).

-My Messages may work with SaaS (Original only), but believe this would best be done as a Custom B2 migration to LTI + REST API.

 My Messages (version 2.3.3-q4.2018) rebuilt with Q4 2018 Building Block APIs: Building Blocks API 3500.0.0

 My Messages (version 2.3.3-q4.2018) is a rebuild (with modifications) of Bruce Tenison's (OSCELOT Archive) MyMessages B2 - Thank You Bruce!